By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 29.0 x 31.5 cm ⏐ 11.4 x 12.4 in (300dpi)

 SHEILA TERRY / SCIENCE PHOTO LIBRARY SHEILA TERRY / SCIENCE PHOTO LIBRARY

 Paracelsus (1493-1541), Swiss alchemist and physician.
-Originally Theophrastus Bombastus von Hohenheim, he renamed himself Paracelsus (better than the Roman physician Celsus).
+Born Theophrastus Bombastus von Hohenheim, Paracelsus was a name he gave himself, meaning "better than Celsus", referring to Celsus, the famous Roman physician.
 Paracelsus travelled widely, absorbing the medical knowledge of many cultures.
 He advocated that physicians should not interfere with natural healing processes, and that pharmacists should be careful to control doses of drugs.
+He studied tuberculosis and silicosis, was the first person to recognise congenital syphilis, and advocated that lunatics should be treated kindly.
 He also tried to find a magical medicine or elixir of life.
-This engraving, by 17th-century Flemish artist Pieter van Sompel, is based on a work by Pieter Soutman.
-The original Latin title was 'Effigies Paracelsi Medici Celeberrimi'.

 Model release not required.
 Property release not required.